Conversational Health Agents

 Following are the main components of the CHA

-We design an LLM-powered framework leveraging a service-based architecture with a central agent that perceives and analyze user queries, provides appropriate response, and manages access to external resources through Application Program Interfaces (APIs).
+We design an LLM-powered framework with a central agent that perceives and analyzes user queries, provides appropriate responses, and manages access to external resources through Application Program Interfaces (APIs) or function calls.
 The user-framework interaction is bidirectional, ensuring a conversational tone for ongoing and follow-up conversations.

 Interface

 Interface acts as a bridge between the users and agents, including interactive tools accessible through mobile, desktop,or web applications.
 It integrates multimodal communication channels, such as text and audio.
-The Interface receives users’ queries and subsequently transmits them to the Orchestrator.
-It is noteworthy that questions can be presented in various modes of human communication, such as text, speech, or gestures.
+The Interface receives user’s queries and subsequently transmits them to the Orchestrator.

-Users can provide metadata (alongside their queries) within this framework, including images, audio, gestures, and more.
+Within this framework, users can provide metadata (alongside their queries), including images, audio, gestures, and more.
 For instance, a user could capture an image of their meal and inquire about its nutritional values or calorie content, with the image serving as metadata.
-In this open-source version, we are using Gradio as our Interface to make it easier for other contributers to start contributing.

 Orchestrator